-Approvals for water and sanitary services will be issued in accordance with the regulations and guidance of the Ministry of the Environment and the County Health Unit.
+Approvals for water and sanitary services will be issued in accordance with the regulations and guidance of the Ministry of the Environment.

 9.4.2.7 Licensing

 Pursuant to Section 164 of the Municipal Act, the Municipality may adopt a Recreation Vehicle Parks and Campgrounds By-law which will develop detailed standards and provide for licensing of recreational vehicle parks.